Litchi Waypoint Mission to DJI Waypoint Mission Converter

 Go fly!

-Mavic 3 Waypoint Mission Created From Litchi
+DJI Fly Waypoint Mission Created From Litchi

 Once created, the KMZ file must be uploaded to the "waypoint" folder on the

-device running DJI Fly.
+to upload the KMZ file.
 Detailed instructions are available from the

 "Instructions" button above.

-Things you should know about this application:
+Things you should know about this application

 DJI Fly was not designed for mission uploads.
 Therefore, some extra steps